 What is the difference between a process and a standard operating procedure?

 Processes and procedures each include step-by-step instructions to help you to correctly perform a specific task.
-A process usually works at a higher level while a standard operating procedure takes the elements of a high-level process and adds more detail, specific assignments, and workflows to conform with company or industry standards.
+However, process documentation is a high-level overview of routine operations while a standard operating procedure is more granular— adding more detail, specific assignments, and workflows to conform with company or industry standards.
+In other words, a process tells you what to do and an SOP tells you exactly how to do it.

 For example, you don’t need an SOP to program a drum machine because there are too many variables.
 There are no standard drum sounds that you have to use to create a beat.
 All you need is a step-by-step process describing how to select a time signature, a tempo, and the specific sounds you want to use and how to arrange those sounds in a pattern that sounds good to you.
 This basic process leaves it up to you to unleash your own creativity.

-In an SOP, you also describe what needs to happen for an outcome.
-In addition, you would include more detailed steps and information such as who, when, and where.
-Here are a few reasons you may need an SOP:
+An SOP also describes what needs to happen for an outcome but includes more detailed steps and information such as who, when, and where.

-For example, you may need to create an SOP for people who produce release notes.
+For example, let's say you need to create an SOP for people who produce release notes.
 The SOP could include:

 - Which information should be included (bug fixes, new features, known issues)